Condo Prices in Phuket

 Condo prices in Phuket continue to rise steadily at 5 – 10% per annum.
 The condominium market in Phuket has been, and continues to be, a success story.
 Phuket property prices in general have risen by 410% on average across the island since the December 2004 tsunami.
 Condo prices in Phuket are driven by several factors including; cost of the land, cost of construction, location and overall quality.

-Land prices on Phuket vary depending on location.
+Land prices on Phuket Property market vary depending on location.
 Most expensive is Patong with land coming in at 50 to 80m THB per rai.
 This makes the average cost per square of condominium units in Patong the most expensive on the island at 130,661 THB per square metre.

 Land prices in Kata and Karon are not far behind Patong making the average cost of a condominium unit 115,826 THB per square metre.
 Surin and Kata are home to the current fastest selling condominium projects on the island proving that quality developments in developed areas close to the beach are still the focus of customer demand.